Keepnet – AI-powered human risk management platform logo

 Unlock Your Defense Against Social Engineering with Keepnet

 With Keepnet’s phishing simulator, you can regularly test your employees' ability to recognize and respond to phishing attempts in a safe environment, reinforcing their awareness.
-Additionally, customized security awareness training ensures your team is equipped to spot and prevent various types of social engineering attacks.
+Additionally, customized security awareness training programs ensures your team is equipped to spot and prevent various types of social engineering attacks.

 SHARE ON